Motivated Seller Script — The 5-Phase Framework With Real Dialogue

 The motivated seller script that doesn’t sound like one

 Most motivated seller scripts fail because they’re written for cold calls — defensive owners, guarded answers, hang-ups.
 But when your lead is already verified, the conversation starts warm, and the script changes completely.
-Here’s the five-phase framework our best-performing clients use on leads that arrive with motivation already confirmed.
+Here’s the free five-phase framework our best-performing clients use, with real word-for-word dialogue for every phase.

 From “hello” to a scheduled next step